-- C This line may be preferred to determine outboard mounting height dimension, if maximum speed is the only objective. - Outboard installation.
-Outboard mounting height (height of outboard mounting brackets from bottom of boat transom).
+- a The solid line is recommended to determine the outboard mounting height - b The broken lines represent the extremes of known successful outboard mounting height dimensions - c This line may be preferred to determine outboard mounting height dimension, if maximum speed is the only objective - d This line may be preferred to determine outboard mounting height dimension for dual outboard installation - Outboard mounting height (height of outboard mounting brackets from bottom of boat transom).
 For heights over 56.0 cm (22 in.), a propeller that is designed for surfacing operation is usually preferred. - f Maximum boat speed (MPH) anticipated

 - The outboard should be mounted high enough on the transom so the exhaust relief hole will stay at least 25.4 mm (1 in.) above the waterline when the engine is running at idle speed.
 Having the exhaust relief hole above the waterline will prevent exhaust restrictions.
-Exhaust restrictions will result in poor performance at idle. - 2.
-Add 12.7 cm (5 in.) for XL models to the listed outboard mounting heights. - 3.
-The mounting height of the outboard must not exceed 63.5 cm (25 in.) for L models, 76 cm (30 in.) for XL models.
+Exhaust restrictions will result in poor performance at idle. - Add 12.7 cm (5 in.) for XL models to the listed outboard mounting heights. - The mounting height of the outboard must not exceed 63.5 cm (25 in.) for L models, 76 cm (30 in.) for XL models.
 Mounting the outboard higher may cause damage to the gearcase components.